 These two guys below, names I've forgotten, will demonstrate how to turn liquid glass into a piece of beauty.
-These guys, lets call the Blue and Grey, are working with two ovens.
-Blue is in the first which has a temp of over 2300 degrees and behind him with a grey door you see the second oven with a temp of 2000 degrees.
-It's difficult to see clearly, but on that white marble slab are 12-15 glass rods with a strand of red in them.
+These guys, let's call them Blue and Grey, are working with two ovens.
+Blue is in the first oven which has a temp of over 2300 degrees and behind him with a grey door you see the second oven with a temp of 2000 degrees.
+It's difficult to see clearly, but on that white marble slab are twelve15-foot long glass rods with a strand of red in them.

-Above Blue has heated those twelve inch glass rods and rolled them up and around a chunk of molten glass from the back oven.
+Above, Blue has heated those twelve-inch glass rods and rolled them up and around a chunk of molten glass from the back oven.
 This oven has a constant supply of molten glass available to be worked into a new creation.
 After about ten minutes he has the colored glass rods in an almost perfectly round design.
-Back, centuries ago, the iron table top used to be a three or four inch slab of marble, but that was then.
+Back, centuries ago, the iron table top was once a slab of marble, but that was then.

-e red molten material in the center are the glass rods.
+The red molten material in the center are the glass rods.
 The guys will continue to stretch and twist this material for as long as they feel they need.
-I think we were expecting to see a flower creation, or vase but not to be.
-Instead we saw the creation of a glass stalk, as seen below.
+I think we were expecting to see a flower creation, or vase but that's not to be.
+Instead, we saw the creation of a glass stalk.
 In the next several days they will be adding to this stalk other things of beauty and stick them to this stalk.

-Being seniors we we're hungry, so we found a grilled cheese joint, which was very good.
+Being seniors, we were hungry, so we found a grilled cheese joint, which was very good.